What’s the Problem with an Improper Installation of an R-410a System?

 A heating and air conditioning system is the most expensive appliance to operate in the home.
-In fact 45-55% of your utility bill goes to keeping you warm in the winter and cool in the summer.
-In some cases a system can cost 3-5 times more to operate over the life of the system than the purchase price.
+45-55% of your utility bill goes to keeping you warm in the winter and cool in the summer.
+In some cases, a system can cost 3-5 times more to operate over the life of the system than the purchase price.

-Engineers are constantly looking for new ways to reduce our Nation’s energy usage by improving the efficiency of the heating and air conditioning systems.
-The problem is not with how a heating and air conditioning systems design but the way it is matched up and installed in the field.
+Engineers are constantly looking for new ways to reduce our nation’s energy usage by improving the efficiency of the heating and air conditioning systems.
+The problem is not with how heating and air conditioning systems are designed but the way it is matched up and installed in the field.

 – Jack Welch

-The advantage of the R-22 system was connected to its forgiveness of how it was setup in an air conditioning system.
-In fact in quite a few cases we are seeing R-22 systems last as much as 25-30 years before the need to be replaced.
+The advantage of the R-22 system was connected to its forgiveness of how it was set up in the setup conditioning system.
+In fact, in quite a few cases we are seeing R-22 systems last as much as 25-30 years before they need to be replaced.

 The correct answer to how an R-410a refrigeration system works is as follows: